Energy & Emissions

 Global Fleet Fuel Use per Labor Hour

-Internally, the equipment department is working with our business segments to develop a telematics strategy to facilitate route optimization and track vehicle information.
+In 2019, we began replacing our fleet vehciles with hybrid vehicles and expect to save 110,000 gallons of gas per year by the time the change is fully implemented.
+We continue to investigate alternative fuels and lithium ion technology for the right fit in our operations.
 Equipping 100 percent of Davey’s fleet with GPS will enable real time monitoring location, speed, acceleration and idling.
 Through proactively monitoring driver behavior and promoting good driver habits, we can substantially reduce fleet fuel use.

 In conjunction with the Davey Institute and Microsoft, Davey’s equipment department is exploring how to reduce our fleet footprint through the Internet of Things (IoT).
 Through smart landscapes, field crews will be able to receive real time alerts from sensors embedded in client landscapes.
 Nearby crews can then respond to an alert, saving both time and fuel, and ensuring our clients’ landscapes are treated in an expedient manner.